 Paneer pulao recipe – Easy and healthy Paneer pulao that goes good in lunch box or as a quick dinner on busy nights.
 I have tried paneer pulao in so many ways in the past few years, finally loved this way of making.
 Paneer smells very aromatic and almost is like paneer tikka.
-This is often prepared at home as it is easy to make and tastes delicious.
-It can be accompanied with a simple vegetable salad or a Raita like cucumber raita or onion raita.

 I have made this almost the same way i make veg pulao recipe, except a different way of preparing paneer to make it flavorful.
 Paneer tastes bland when used in some recipes especially in pulao unless enough spices and coriander / mint leaves are used.